“Are you beach body ready?”

 Negative thoughts create stress in your body.
 Loving thoughts heal.
 When you catch yourself saying “I look awful” or “I hate my body,” simply notice, without judgment, and say to that thought, “OK, here I am again.”

 Take several deep breaths.
 With each inhalation, imagine breathing in loving energy from your Higher Power (or Wise Self, Spirit, God—whatever word you associate with a higher spiritual energy).
 With each exhalation, imagine releasing negativity from your body.
 Then say to your body, “I’m sorry for talking to you this way”.
 Forgive yourself and move on.
 Stay determined.
 Changing habits of thought take time.
 By creating a space of love, self-compassion, and forgiveness, the cycle of negativity wanes and eventually stops.

 2. I promise to accept you the way you are and hold you with pride.

 (Head held high; shoulders back.)

-It may feel hard to think of accepting your body when you want to change it.
-But when you stop fighting against your body, you release weight more easily.
+It may feel hard to think of accepting your body if there are aspects of it you don’t like.
+But when you stop fighting against your body, your relationship strengthens.
 One step you can take to feel more accepting of your body is to carry it with self-respect.
 If you feel self-conscious about your body, holding it with pride may feel unnatural at first.
 That’s OK.
 Sometimes you need to “fake it ’til you make it.”
 Research shows that when you straighten your posture, you also improve your mood.
 Add a smile to your face and the feel good hormones in your body come alive.
 Your body does a lot for you.
 Acknowledge its gifts by carrying it with dignity and respect.

 3. I promise to nourish my body with healthy food and movement.